rOpenGov/retroharmonize/README.md

 Survey data harmonization refers to procedures that improve the data comparability or the inferential capacity of multiple surveys.
-The *retroharmonize* package support various data processing, documentation, file/type conversion aspects of various retrosepctive survey harmonization workflows (i.e. harmonization tasks related to surveys that already have already been conducted, recorded into a coded file.)
+The *retroharmonize* package support various data processing, documentation, file/type conversion aspects of various retrospective survey harmonization workflows (i.e. harmonization tasks related to surveys that already have already been conducted, recorded into a coded file.)